atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

      secretName: dev-certificates
 ```

-Helm chart will add additional `volumeMounts` and `volumes` to the pod(s), as well as an extra init container that will:
+The product Helm chart will add additional `volumeMounts` and `volumes` to the pod(s), as well as an extra init container that will:

 * copy the default Java cacerts to a runtime volume shared between the init container and the main container at `/var/ssl`
 * run [keytool -import](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html){.external} to import all certificates in `/tmp/crt` mounted from `dev-certificates` secret to `/var/ssl/cacerts`